lambdamikel/Busch-2090/README.md

 Busch to mass-production of the masked-programmed TMS1600 by Texas Instrument in the fall of 1981.

-Whereas it was previously rumoured that the original hardware design of the Microtronic might have been contributed by the electronics magazin "ELO" due to a previous collaboration between Busch and "ELO" for some of their earlier electronics kits, this turned out to be
+Whereas it was previously rumored that the original hardware design of the Microtronic might have been contributed by the electronics magazin "ELO" due to a previous collaboration between Busch and "ELO" for some of their earlier electronics kits, this turned out to be